yugmerabtene/YUGMERABTENE/README.md

 - Low-level programming and language design
 - Practical education platforms

+## Books
+- Author of The Agentic Developper Craftsmanship  (in developement)
+- kdx A low level programming language created with asmx86 for learners (in developement)

 ## Selected projects
 - [KDX](https://github.com/yugmerabtene/KDX) — low-level programming language, designed for educational purpose.